sissbruecker/vaadin-angular-integration/README.md

-# AngularVaadinDemo
+# Angular Vaadin Integration

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.
+Demo application that integrates some Vaadin components with Angular.

 ## Development server